protocol/launchpad/docs/ipfs/README.md

 ![Web3 Stack](<../../.gitbook/assets/image (11).png>)

 ### Tutorials
 For those who are newer to the world of Filecoin, Web3, and storage verification, check out the [Protoschool tutorials](https://proto.school/course/ipfs).
-Concepts You should complete include:
+Concepts you should complete include:

 * [Content addressing on the decentralized web](https://proto.school/content-addressing)
 * [Merkle DAGs: Structuring Data for the Distributed Web](https://proto.school/merkle-dags)